 Ransomware effectively removes the ability to use your files and documents.
 You can help to minimize the impact of a ransomware infection by having secure backups.
 However, ransomware can also affect backup systems, so you need to have the right type of backup system.
 Make sure that you do not connect your backup to your network.
 A survey by SentinelOne found that those firms having safe backups were able to get operations running more quickly.

 Using the Tools of the Trade

-Cybercriminals love to target smart phones and there are many mobile security vulnerabilities.
-A new popular tactic is ransomware on mobiles which lock the phone until you make a payment.
+Cybercriminals love to target smartphones and there are many mobile security vulnerabilities.
+A new popular tactic is to put ransomware on mobiles which lock the phone until you make payment.
 Also prevalent are banking trojans which present a very convincing fake bank app login screen and steal your login credentials in real-time.
 A report by Verizon found that 85 percent of organizations felt that mobiles posed a risk to their business.

 Being Aware of the Cyber Threat

 Cybercrime is a growing problem, but it is not insurmountable.
 We cannot, however, hope it will not affect us because we are a small business.
 Cybercriminals are in it for the money and the disruption and they look for easy targets.
 By being aware of what cybersecurity is all about and the types of risks we have to solve, the small business can protect itself.